Ingrid Bergman: 1950–1955: Italian films with Rossellini

 Their final effort in 1954 was La Paura (Fear), based on a play by Austro-Jewish writer Stefan Zweig's 1920 novella Angst about adultery and blackmail.
 In Fear, Bergman plays a businesswoman who runs a pharmaceutical company founded by her husband (Mathias Wieman).
 She is having an affair with a man whose ex-lover turns up and blackmails her.
 The woman demands money, threatening to tell her husband about the affair if Bergman doesn't pay her off.
 Under constant threats, Bergman is pressed to the point of committing suicide.

-Rossellini's use of a Hollywood star in his typically "neorealist" films, in which he normally used non-professional actors, provoked some negative reactions in certain circles.
+Rossellini's use of a Hollywood star in his typically "neorealist" films, in which he normally used non-professional actors, provoked some negative reactions.
 Rossellini, "defying audience expectations[,]...employed Bergman as if she were a nonprofessional," depriving her of a script and the typical luxuries accorded to a star (indoor plumbing, for instance, or hairdressers) and forcing Bergman to act "inspired by reality while she worked", creating what one critic calls "a new cinema of psychological introspection".
 Bergman was aware of Rossellini's directing style before filming, as the director had earlier written to her explaining that he worked from "a few basic ideas, developing them little by little" as a film progressed.
 Rossellini then was accused of ruining her successful career by taking her away from Hollywood, while Bergman was seen as the impetus for Rossellini abandoning the aesthetic style and socio-political concerns of Neo-Realism.

 While the movies Bergman made with Rossellini were commercial failures, the films have garnered great appreciation and attention in recent times.
 According to Jordan Cronk in his article reviewing the movies, their work has inspired a beginning of a modern cinematic era.
 Rossellini's films during the Bergman era ponder issues of complex psychology as depicted by Bergman in films like Stromboli, Europa '51 and Journey to Italy.
 The influence of Bergman and Rossellini's partnership can be felt in the movies by Godard, Fellini and Antonioni to, more recently, Abbas Kiarostami and Nuri Bilge Ceylan.
 David Kehr from The New York Times commented that their films now stand among the pioneering works whose influence can be felt in European modern filmmaking.